Malayt04/AWS/README.md

 Regularly remove user, roles, permissions, policies and credintials that are no longer used.
 Condition like IP range or geolocation can be applied

+#### Note:
+To get hands on feel with IAM, you can view this youtube video: (https://www.youtube.com/watch?v=4jLwjylseXA)